top of page

 How can I get assistance with covering the costs of care?

-Although we work hard to keep costs reasonable, healthcare costs can be overwhelming.
+Pushing Boundaries works hard to keep costs reasonable as we understand that healthcare costs can be overwhelming.
 There are a variety of organizations that offer grants and funding for community-based care.
-In addition, occasionally a generous donor will sponsor a specific in-house scholarship opportunity.
-For more details on these options, please visit our Financial Support Resources HERE.
+In addition, we have been fortunate to have generous donors sponsor specific in-house scholarship opportunities.
+For more information on these options, please visit our Financial support resources HERE.

 Q

-Since Clients pay for care, what are donations used towards?
+Since Clients pay for care, how are donations used?

 Q